triton-inference-server/developer_tools/CONTRIBUTING.md

 ### Coding Conventions
 * RAPIDS-Triton follows [Almost Always Auto (AAA)](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/) style.
-Please maintain this style in any contributions.
+Please maintain this style in any contributions, with the possible exception of some docs, where type information may be helpful for new users trying to understand a snippet in isolation.
-* Avoid raw loops where possible
+* Avoid raw loops where possible.
+* C++ versions of types should be used instead of C versions except when interfacing with C code (e.g. use `std::size_t` instead of `size_t`).
+* Avoid using output pointers in function signatures.
+Prefer instead to actually return the value computed by the function and take advantage of return value optimization and move semantics.

 ### Signing Your Work
 * We require that all contributors "sign-off" on their commits.
 This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.